jaericho/jaericho.github.io/_posts/2020-03-17-VPN-to-VPN-traffic.md

 `same-security-traffic permit intra-interface` is the middle checkbox.

 *Also, I couldn't add the nat statement with ASDM.
-I could only use the CLI.*
+It would reset after a refresh.
+I had to use the CLI.*